lcaprini/mobile-app-distribution/README.md

 * `$ distribute cordova`: The utility launches all tasks for compiling, building and uploading a Cordova mobile app
 * `$ distribute wd`: The utility creates the `wd` folder for manually upload on FTP remote repository
 * `$ distribute resources`: The utility generate iOS and Android icons and splash from one single icon and one single splash
+* `$ distribute serve`: The utility create a local host to test website or webapp
 * `$ distribute ios`: *[Coming soon...]* The utility launches all tasks for building and uploading an iOS mobile app
 * `$ distribute android`: *[Coming soon...]* The utility launches all tasks for building and uploading an Android mobile app